Robotic-Assisted Cardiac Surgery

 • If you smoke, stop smoking as soon as possible before the procedure.
 This will improve your chances for a successful recovery from surgery and your overall health status.

-Based on your health condition, your healthcare provider may have other instructions for you.
+Based on your health condition, your provider may have other instructions for you.

 What happens during robot-assisted cardiac surgery?

 Talk with your healthcare provider about the details of your procedure.
-The following is the general sequence of events that will most likely occur during robot-assisted cardiac surgery:
+The following is the general sequence of events most likely to occur during robot-assisted cardiac surgery:

-• Once you are asleep, a breathing tube will be inserted through your throat into your lungs and you will be connected to a ventilator, which will breathe for you during the surgery.
+• Once you're asleep, a breathing tube will be inserted through your throat into your lungs.
+You'll be connected to a machine (ventilator) that will breathe for you during the surgery.

-• A surgeon will make a series of keyhole-sized cuts (incisions) on the side of your chest.
-These incisions will align with the openings between your ribs.
+• A surgeon will make a series of keyhole-sized cuts on the side of your chest.
+These cuts will align with the openings between your ribs.

 • You may need to be placed on the heart-lung machine for the procedure.